Approaches to business valuation

 The asset-based approach to business valuation

 This approach is only valid on its own for non-operating companies.
-For operating companies, it must combine with either, or both of, the other approaches.
+If it is used for operating companies, it must combine with either, or both of, the other approaches (market approach and income approach).

-There is a some more to learn about the asset approach to business valuation here.
+Read more about the asset approach to business valuation.

 The market approach to business valuation